 One issue that might arise for those arrested for DUI and their Sixth Amendment rights is that a driver’s implied consent to chemical tests.
 Those who drive on Florida roadways give consent to chemical testing, such as blood, breath and urine samples.

 This may seem to run counter to an individual’s Sixth Amendment right to an attorney before being questioned by police, but the Supreme Court has ruled that a chemical breath test may be conducted under implied consent.
 This can further confuse people arrested for DUI who are trying to navigate the criminal legal system.
-DUI suspects should contact a DUI lawyer in Ft.
-Lauderdale who can review the case, inform clients of their legal rights, and address use of chemical testing or field sobriety tests against those charged with DUI.
+DUI suspects should contact a Fort Lauderdale DUI lawyer in Florida who can review the case, inform clients of their legal rights, and address use of chemical testing or field sobriety tests against those charged with DUI.

 Jury Trial, DUI, and Sixth Amendment Rights

 In most criminal trials, the defendant has a right to a trial by jury.
 The jury sees all the evidence and hears testimony from both sides.
 The suspect has the right to see his or her accuser and testify if desired.

 However, an exception may exist for those charged with DUI.
 The Sixth Amendment gives the right to a jury trial for criminal proceedings, but the courts have established an exception for cases in which punishment may result in fewer than six months in jail.
 Instead, suspects may have a trial in front of a judge.

 In Florida, this is dictated by Florida Statute 918.0157, which states that an individual has a right to trial by jury “except as to any such prosecution for a violation punishable for a term of imprisonment of 6 months or less, if at the time the case is set for trial the court announces…a sentence of imprisonment will not be imposed and the defendant will not be adjudicated guilty.”